 Students eligible for special education may be disciplined consistent with the disciplinary rules that apply to all students.
-The district will determine on a case-by-case basis whether discipline that is permitted under WAC 392-400 should occur.
+The district will determine on a case by case basis whether discipline that is permitted under WAC 392-400 should occur.
 However, students eligible for special education must not be improperly excluded from school for disciplinary reasons that are related to their disability or related to the district’s failure to implement a student’s IEP.
-The district will take steps to ensure that each employee, contractor and other agents of the district responsible for education or care of a student is knowledgeable of special education disciplinary rules.
+The district will take steps to ensure that each employee, contractor, and other agents of the district responsible for education or care of a student is knowledgeable of special education disciplinary rules.

 A. Removal Up to Ten Days

-Principals may order the removal of a special education student from a current placement.
+The school principal may order the removal of a special education student from a current placement.
 The district need not provide services to a student who is removed from the current placement for ten school days or less in any school year, if services are not provided to a student without disabilities.

 B. Removal for More than Ten Days

 Once a student has been removed from placement for a total of ten school days in the same school year, and if the district determines that the removal is not a change of placement, the district must, during subsequent days of removal, provide appropriate services to the extent necessary to enable the student to participate in the general curriculum, although in another setting, and to progress toward meeting the goals set out in the student’s IEP.
-The principal or administrative designee, in consultation with one or more of the student’s teachers, will make the determination of such necessary services.
+The principal, in consultation with one or more of the student’s teachers, will make the determination of such necessary services.